 The difference with a desktop node is that a smartphone or a tablet equipped with a blockchain-integrated app does not contribute to the operation of the blockchain: it does not store or verify blockchain data.
-Instead, an app can display the data that the blockchain offers via an API.
+Instead, an app can display the data via an API integration.

 Future of Blockchain-Integrated Mobile Apps

 Even though at present there is no clear case in favor of developing a mobile-first blockchain system, these solutions may add value to blockchain-powered systems by offering the convenience of a mobile interface.